Five Britons killed when Canadian whale-watch boat sinks

 Most of those rescued were taken to a hospital.
 Several have since been released.

-Canada's Transportation Safety Board said its investigation into the incident could take several months.
+John Forde, who works at another eco-adventure company, said passengers on a vessel like the Leviathan II, a 65-foot (20-meter) cruiser, would not have had to wear life jackets.
+The boat, like ferries, would only be required to have life jackets on board.

+He told the Global Television Network that the waves were three to four meters (10 to 13 feet) high at the time of the sinking, conditions that were rough but not unusual for the area.

-(With additing reporting by Nicole Mordant in Vancouver and Leah Schnurr in Ottawa; Writing by Andrea Hopkins; Editing by Alan Crosby, Jonathan Oatis and Lisa Shumaker)
+(With additing reporting by Nicole Mordant in Vancouver and Leah Schnurr in Ottawa; Writing by Andrea Hopkins in Toronto; Editing by Bernadette Baum, Alan Crosby and Jonathan Oatis)